 A tool to help get housing to the market more efficiently

-Review the draft CPPS precincts with our new interactive map!
+Review the draft CPPS precincts with our interactive map.
 This tool lets you:

-View boundaries and details of the proposed precincts
+View boundaries and details of the proposed precinct

 Drop pins and share your feedback directly on the map